 Tips for the Rasgulla

 To make colored Rasgulla, do NOT add food color to the milk.
-Add desired food color while kneading the chenna.
-When you work flour in, the color will automatically bleed in to it.
-Normal colors of choice are yellow and pink.
+Add the desired food color while kneading the chenna.
+When you work the flour in, the color will automatically bleed into it.
+The normal colors of choice are yellow and pink.